yangeorget/nucs/docs/source/reference.rst

 NUCS provides the following functions for reducing a shared domain.

-.. py:function:: nucs.solvers.heuristics.min_value_dom_heuristic(shr_domains, shr_domains_copy)
+.. py:function:: nucs.solvers.heuristics.min_value_dom_heuristic(shr_domains_stack, dom_update_stacks, stacks_top, dom_idx)

    This heuristics chooses the first value of the domain.

-   :param shr_domains: the shared domains of the variables
+   :param shr_domains_stack: the stack of shared domains
+   :type shr_domains_stack: NDArray
+   :param dom_update_stack: the stack of domain updates
-   :type shr_domains: NDArray
+   :type dom_update_stack: NDArray
-   :param shr_domains_copy: the copy of the shared domains to be added to the choice points
+   :param stacks_top: the index of the top of the stacks as a Numpy array
-   :type shr_domains_copy: NDArray
+   :type stack_top: NDArray
+   :param dom_idx: the index of the shared domain
+   :type dom_idx: int
    :return: the MAX event
    :rtype: int

-.. py:function:: nucs.solvers.heuristics.max_value_dom_heuristic(shr_domains, shr_domains_copy)
+.. py:function:: nucs.solvers.heuristics.max_value_dom_heuristic(shr_domains_stack, dom_update_stacks, stacks_top, dom_idx)

    This heuristics chooses the last value of the domain.

-   :param shr_domains: the shared domains of the variables
+   :param shr_domains_stack: the stack of shared domains
+   :type shr_domains_stack: NDArray
+   :param dom_update_stack: the stack of domain updates
-   :type shr_domains: NDArray
+   :type dom_update_stack: NDArray
-   :param shr_domains_copy: the copy of the shared domains to be added to the choice points
+   :param stacks_top: the index of the top of the stacks as a Numpy array
-   :type shr_domains_copy: NDArray
+   :type stack_top: NDArray
+   :param dom_idx: the index of the shared domain
+   :type dom_idx: int
    :return: the MIN event
    :rtype: int

-.. py:function:: nucs.solvers.heuristics.split_low_dom_heuristic(shr_domains, shr_domains_copy)
+.. py:function:: nucs.solvers.heuristics.split_low_dom_heuristic(shr_domains_stack, dom_update_stacks, stacks_top, dom_idx)

    This heuristics chooses the first half of the domain.

-   :param shr_domains: the shared domains of the variables
+   :param shr_domains_stack: the stack of shared domains
+   :type shr_domains_stack: NDArray
+   :param dom_update_stack: the stack of domain updates
-   :type shr_domains: NDArray
+   :type dom_update_stack: NDArray
-   :param shr_domains_copy: the copy of the shared domains to be added to the choice points
+   :param stacks_top: the index of the top of the stacks as a Numpy array
-   :type shr_domains_copy: NDArray
+   :type stack_top: NDArray
+   :param dom_idx: the index of the shared domain
+   :type dom_idx: int
    :return: the MAX event
    :rtype: int